Determinants, even instantons and Bridgeland stability: Quiver Regions

 \section{Quiver Regions}

+A quiver region is where a Bridgeland stability condition behaves as a quiver stability, in the sense of Section \ref{Sec-QuiSt}.
 The goal of this section is to lay the foundations on how to obtain the quiver regions.
-We start by defining what a quiver region is meant to be, and proving a result that provides a simple way of calculating them.
+We start by defining what a quiver region is meant to be, and providing a simple way of calculating them.
 This allows for us to then define the specific quiver regions on which we will work on.

 In this section we assume that $X$ is a smooth projective variety such that $\Stab(X)$ is non empty.